Jonasdoubleyou/uni-def/specification/execution.md

 It is able to remember the current Expression executed in a UNI program.
 It is able to store all Values that a tree of Expressions uses.

+## ID

+All Variables, Types, Functions, Modules and Object Properties have a unique (a Function id is unique among all functions in a module) ID.
+By using these IDs, names can be removed from the code prior to execution, thus reducing the file size, increasing execution speed and providing obfuscation.
+All UNI interpreters must therefore ignore names and only work with IDs.

+It is also possible for various Variables, Types and Functions to have the same name but different IDs.
+For now, the usage of that is not specified and should be avoided.

 ## Modules